FIELD & SAFETY RULES

 4. Players should attach an approved cover over their weapon system’s muzzle.

-5. What should I do if I lost my cover?
+5. What should I do if I lose my cover?

 SECTION 3: CHRONOGRAPH & ENGAGEMENT DISTANCES